Gaming helped me with stress, especially during the lockdown.

 As a result, I kept myself physically active.
 During a conventional week, I’d spend about three days running or exercising, and another two playing a few rounds of indoor football.
 Four to five times a week of intense cardio and one day to sleep in was all that I required to keep things running smoothly.

 Then the lockdown happened.
 And the stress began.

 I, like many other South Africans, was suddenly stuck indoors.
 I tried to keep my weekly exercise regime going as much as I could, with three to four days a week of cardio in front of the TV.
 While I kept fit, the intensity compared to my typical week was lacking.

 Having underlying health issues, I realised many years ago that being active improved my immune system significantly.
 Skipping just a few weeks of cardio, I would quickly start to feel all those health issues return.
 So, staying active is a must.

 At first, I didn’t feel much change mentally.
 Everything seemed normal for the most part.
 I could continue working my 9-to-5 remotely and then spend the evening continuing to write.
 However, the 9-to-5 became an 8-to-6 or more.
 The workload increased and the pressures became more each week.

-I soon found myself exercise a little less as a result of the mental fatigue.
+I soon found myself exercising a little less as a result of mental fatigue and stress during the lockdown.
 And so it would continue for a while.
 But I was thankful when we moved beyond the initial hard lockdown and were allowed to go outside to run during the morning slots allocated.
 I decided to run within the confines of the complex to avoid the mad rush of runners out on the road.
 The increase of would-be runners spiked, as everyone just needed to break free from their cabin fever.
 I didn’t blame them.

 But it wasn’t enough.